pytorch/examples/imagenet/README.md

 ```

 ### Single node process, multiple node GPUs
-Take two node -- A/B -- with 8 GPUs each, 16 in total
+Take two node -- A & B -- with 8 GPUs each, 16 in total, as an example; original usage require us to start multiple processes on each node (A & B) with GPUs, like previous section `Multiple nodes` discribed.

-we no longer need to execute the code on both device with the same code, same data nor same development-environment
+With the help of `orion` we no longer need to execute the code on both device with the same code, same data nor same development-environment.
+Now we only need to set up one copy of code/data/dev-env, no mather A or B node as you like.

-Now we only need to set up one copy of code/data/dev-env, with **virtaitech/orion** support
+After install the **virtaitech/orion** packages, the only thing you need to consider is the number of gpus you want to use
-after install the **virtaitech/orion** packages, the only thing you need to consider is the number of gpus you want to use
+by running the following command to use up all 16 gpus, without notice the distribution of gpus on several nodes.

-by running the following command to use up all 16 gpus, without notice the distribution of gpus on several nodes
+Simply use `--virtai-crossnode` to enable the modified code, and add `--num_gpus NUM_GPUS` equals to the amount of vGPU you want to use.
 ```
 export ORION_VGPU=16
 export ORION_RATIO=100